 From the innovative minds at NYC's now-shuttered Empellon Cocina, this drink calls for combining mezcal, Campari, Combier, and pink grapefruit juice, producing a unique and unusual cocktail with a vibrant hue.

 This cocktail is inspired, not created, by Ernest Hemingway.
 The author's original request for a Daiquiri made with no sugar and double the booze was an unbalanced drink, but bartenders eventually perfected the recipe with the addition of maraschino liqueur and grapefruit juice.Continue to 5 of 12 below.

-Braced by a crisp vodka backbone, the Banker’s Lunch nods to the dinnertime Martini with its half-ounce of dry vermouth, but ultimately circles back to breakfast with the inclusion of orange and grapefruit juice.
-Stir one up and enjoy any time of day.
+Despite the name, there's an argument to be made for having this cocktail with any meal.
+Braced by a crisp vodka backbone, the Banker’s Lunch nods to the dinnertime Martini with a half-ounce of dry vermouth, but ultimately circles back to breakfast with the inclusion of orange liqueur and grapefruit juice.
+Shake one up and enjoy any time of day.

 Sasha Petraske created this gin-and-citrus highball, a sort of mash-up between a Paloma and a Hemingway Daiquiri with its use of gin, maraschino liqueur, and grapefruit and lemon juices, topped with club soda.
 It's a hybrid highball we'll hoist all day.